 The novel coronavirus commonly referred to as "COVID-19" was identified in December 2019 in Wuhan, China.
 On January 30, 2020, the World Health Organization declared the outbreak a global health emergency, and on March 11, 2020, the spread of COVID-19 was declared a pandemic by the World Health Organization.
-On March 13, 2020, the spread of COVID-19 was declared a national emergency by President Donald Trump.
 The outbreak has spread throughout Europe, the Middle East and North America, causing companies and various international jurisdictions to impose restrictions such as quarantines, business closures and travel restrictions.
 While these effects are expected to be temporary, the duration of the business disruptions internationally and related financial impact cannot be reasonably estimated at this time.

 The rapid development of the COVID-19 pandemic and the measures being taken by governments and private parties to respond to it are extremely fluid.
-While the Company has continuously sought to assess the potential impact of the pandemic on its financial and operating results, any assessment is subject to extreme uncertainty as to probably, severity and duration.
+While the Company has continuously sought to assess the potential impact of the pandemic on its financial and operating results, any assessment is subject to extreme uncertainty as to probability, severity and duration.
 The Company has attempted to assess the impact of the pandemic by identifying risks in the following principle areas: